 Milena lives and works in West London and her 2 children are proud to attend Ark Acton and to see it grow and flourish.

-Beulah D'Souza (Ark Nominated Governor)
+Beulah D'Souza (Ark Nominated Governor and Behaviour & Ethos Link)

 Beulah D’Souza has significant insights into education.
 She studied in Malaysia, US, Spain and her children in Spain and the UK.
 She is an effective and versatile consultant.